01Figuring Costs and Profits

 03Bidding The Timber

-The information you gather from contacting sawmills will be valuable when you are bidding on a piece of timber.
+The information you obtain from sawmills will be valuable when you are bidding on a piece of timber.
 Take careful notes when you walk the timber land, keep track of how much veneer, grade, and pallet material is there.
 Doing this due diligence will prevent you from paying too much for a piece of timber.
 It will also help you to present a competitive bid on a high-value logging job.

 Now subtract your cost of harvesting at $100 per thousand bf.
 The result will be what you would pay per thousand board feet for the standing red oak grade material.